marsfoundation/spark-user-actions/README.md

 [foundry]: https://getfoundry.sh/
 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg

-Common user actions in the Maker ecosystem related to DAI, sDAI, NST, sNST, USDC.
+Common user actions in the Maker ecosystem related to DAI, sDAI, NST, sNST, and USDC.
 USDT is unsupported because of a lack of first-class support in Maker at this time.
 USDT can be supported if Maker infrastructure is added in the future.
 Users wanting to enter or exit via USDT need to use DEX aggregators such as Cowswap.

 These contracts are not meant to exhaustively cover all use cases, but group common actions where there is more than 1 transaction required.
 For example, swapping from USDC to sDAI is covered, but not DAI to sDAI because there is already a `deposit(...)` function on the sDAI contract.

 These contracts are designed to revert when edge cases present themselves such as the PSM being empty or at max debt capacity.
-Users should feel confident that at most their transaction will fail instead of losing part of their principal.
+Users should feel confident that in the worst case their transaction will fail instead of losing part of their principal.

 These contracts will be deployed at well-known addresses to be used across the Maker ecosystem.